-WELCOME TO MARA PLAINS
+WELCOME TO MARA PLAINS CAMP

-“When we first considered the Mara as a Great Plains destination, I actually verbalized “Agh…all those people” then looked at the map more carefully.”
-Take a look at the map attached.
-“And then I saw it, the importance of the conservancies to the North of the reserve, three areas that embody the privacy of just a few camps and that contribute extensively to communities, but more than anything, these are conservancies that perform a vitally important role in protecting the famous wildebeest migration.” – Dereck Joubert, National Geographic Explorer in Residence and CEO of Great Plains Conservation.
+“When we first considered the Maasai Mara as a Great Plains destination, I actually verbalised “Agh…all those people” but then looked at the map more carefully.
+And then I saw the importance of the three private conservancies to the north of the Maasai Mara Reserve.
+These private conservancy areas embody the spirit of just a few camps that contribute extensively to communities.
+But more than anything, these are conservancies that perform a vitally important role in protecting the famous wildebeest migration.” – Dereck Joubert, National Geographic Explorer in Residence and CEO of Great Plains Conservation.

-We have selected an interesting combination of areas for you, and the key to the Mara experience is not in the wildebeest crossing, but in the hidden gems along the way.
+We have selected an exciting combination of areas for you, and the key to the Mara experience is not in the wildebeest crossing but in the hidden gems along the way.
 Lions wait under the acacias, cheetahs run the plains, and we watched a single male leopard in an insignificant gully pick of 14 wildebeest in one day.
 When others look one way, I like to see what is going on behind us!

-As you arrive at the camp, you cross a bridge and climb a few giant steps, you are greeted by an endless horizon with a single, flat-topped acacia, the quintessential shape of East Africa.
+As you arrive at the camp, you cross a bridge and climb a few giant steps, and an endless horizon greets you with a single, flat-topped acacia, the quintessential shape of East Africa.
 “When I laid out the camp and design, it was using the arrival, the bridge, the main area and one single distant tree as a central line.
-I tasked the tentmakers with the job of building a 25-metre tent (eh biggest they had ever tried, with an arrival opening that was an exact proportion of the 35mm photographic frame.
-At National Geographic we often speak of these proportions as “the golden rectangle.”
-It is based on the Fibonacci formula.
+I tasked the tentmakers with the job of building a 25-metre tent (the biggest they had ever tried, but which offered a view around the exact proportion of the 35mm photographic frame,” says Dereck Joubert.
+“At National Geographic, we often speak of these proportions as ‘the golden rectangle.’
+The camp’s design incorporates this Fibonacci formula.
 I love details like that”